 Dr. Sigler Research

 Dr. Sigler has three major research interests.
 They include student mentoring programs and how to increase students' positive youth behaviors, school district teacher and administrator mentoring programs, and instructional strategies designed to increase students' classroom grades and standardized test scores.
+Also, he has a passion for technology and enjoys teaching students how to use it.

 This doctoral dissertation analyzed the impact that an urban high school's student mentoring program had on junior students' standardized test scores.